codywall/Burner-Bot/README.md

 # Crypto Burner Bot

 A bot which monitors a wallet address and burns any ETH or BNB sent to it, preventing anyone from paying gas fees and withdrawing funds from it.
+The primary purpose is to prevent a sweeper bot from emptying a compromised wallet.

 ## Getting Started